Configuration

 The twins

 directory contains a configuration file for each component.
-The name of the file is equals to the component name.
+The name of the file corresponds to the component name.

 the content of the file is a JSON object with the following fields: